dtcooper/raspotify/README.md

 raspotify &mdash; to connect to Spotify's API *"is probably forbidden by them."*
 We've not received word about that, however use at your own risk.

 **Raspotify and librespot are intended for personal private use.
-Please DO NOT use Raspotify or Librespot in any sort of commercial and/or public presentation.
+Please DO NOT use Raspotify or librespot in any sort of commercial and/or public presentation.
 Doing so is a flagrant violation of Spotify's terms of service and could potentially lead to them blocking all Raspotify and librespot users.**

 ## License